core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Group OSCORE ensures end-to-end integrity protection and encryption of the message payload and all options that are not used for proxy operations.
 In particular, options are processed according to the same class U/I/E that they have for OSCORE.
 Therefore, the same privacy considerations from {{Section 12.8 of RFC8613}} hold for Group OSCORE, with the following addition.

-* When protecting a message in group mode, the counter signature is encrypted by using a keystream derived from the group keying material (see {{sec-cose-object-unprotected-field}} and {{sssec-encrypted-signature-keystream}}).
+* When protecting a message in group mode, the countersignature is encrypted by using a keystream derived from the group keying material (see {{sec-cose-object-unprotected-field}} and {{sssec-encrypted-signature-keystream}}).
 This ensures group privacy.
 That is, an attacker cannot track an endpoint over two groups by linking messages between the two groups, unless being also a member of those groups.

 Furthermore, the following privacy considerations hold about the OSCORE option, which may reveal information on the communicating endpoints.